jekyll/jekyll-sass-converter/README.md

   * **`verbose`**

     By default, Dart Sass will print only five instances of the same deprecation warning per compilation to avoid deluging users in console noise.
-If you set verbose to true, it will instead print every deprecation warning it encounters.
+If you set `verbose` to `true`, it will instead print every deprecation warning it encounters.

     Defaults to `false`.